Table of Contents

-The Relationship Between Hearing Loss and Cognitive Function
+The Relationship Between Hearing Loss and Dementia

 Poor hearing undermines our relationships and makes us increasingly reliant on others.
 The knock-on effects of poor hearing include loneliness, depression and a loss of independence.
 Those same factors increase the risk of developing dementia.

 Imagine a family with a difficult child who hogs most parental attention meaning the better-behaved siblings are unintentionally neglected.
 Hearing loss similarly affects your brain.
 When it’s difficult to hear, your brain must work harder to decode and process the sounds around you.
 It dedicates more and more of its resources to help you listen to what’s going on, meaning it may neglect other important tasks like your working memory.

 You can see that happening in brain images.
 People with poor hearing lose more grey matter over time than people with good hearing.
 And that loss isn’t just in the brain regions related to hearing, suggesting that hearing loss affects other cognitive processes.